Zoom is a web-based video conferencing tool that allows users to meet online.

 Recommendations for hosting a meeting

 If you're hosting a meeting, there are some settings you need to familiarise yourself with to prevent unwanted participants from disrupting your meeting.
 Our Zoom Wiki page includes the following guides:

 Zoom provides comprehensive online guidance and daily webinars (on weekdays):

 Zoom have also written a blog post on preventing unwanted participants from disrupting your meeting:

-If you’re having problems using Zoom, please get in touch with IT Support.
+If you’re having problems using Zoom, that are not answered by the above online guidance, please get in touch with IT Support.

 The University has contractual agreements with Zoom for secure and compliant data processing and storage.
 This covers live meetings and the storage of recordings and chat transcripts on their cloud platform.